efrem-upt/video_surveillance/README.md

 Each section lets you customize how the system behaves, including motion detection, tracking, movement classification, door alerts, and heatmap generation.

+Door alerts are done with Pushover.
+For notifications to work, you must modify the `notifications.py` file with your own Pushover API credentials and have the app installed on your device.

 ## Modes

 - **Full Mode**: Detects and classifies human movement using YOLO and a tracker.
 It captures snapshots, builds motion videos, sends door alerts, and generates heatmaps.